Alex Fitzpatrick

 I’m currently reading Underwriters of the United States: How Insurance Shaped the American Founding, which explores how insurers in the U.S. reacted after losing Lloyd’s during American independence and how they built the domestic insurance industry.

-Another great read is The Ultimate Risk by Adam Raphael.
+Another great read is Ultimate Risk by Adam Raphael.
 It’s the story of when Lloyd’s almost went bankrupt and how U.S Casualty was a contributing factor.
 It’s a good memento mori to what I’m doing and how I need to be paying attention!

 What changes would you like to see in the underwriting industry over the next five to ten years?